MicrosoftDocs/microsoft-cloud/docs/dev/copilots/overview.md

 - [Power Platform Connectors](/connectors/connectors)
 - [Create a Custom Connector from Scratch](/connectors/custom-connectors/define-blank)

-#### Extending with Microsoft Graph Connectors
+#### Extending Copilots with Microsoft Graph Connectors

-Microsoft Graph Connectors import external content into Microsoft 365.
+Microsoft Graph connectors import external content into Microsoft 365.
 Once, the content is imported, all of Microsoft 365 including search, context IQ, microsoft365.com, and Copilot for Microsoft 365 can access the content.
 Microsoft Graph connectors are responsible for three things:

 1. Creating an external connection to your data sources
 1. Defining a schema for the external content